afterthat97/ash-engine/README.md

 ## Build

+You don't need to download any third-party libraries.
+I have put them together with the source code.

-For macOS, type `make` to build this project.
+For macOS, clone this repository and type `make` to build.

-For Windows, just ignore the makefile and use Visual Studio to build it.
-Remember to put all the `*.dll` in the same directory with the `.exe`.
+For Windows, just download the VS2017 project from the "release" page and build it.
+All `*.dll` and `*.lib` are included.